brucedkyle/architectures/docs/sustainableenterprise/sustainableenterprise.md

 An enterprise-wide environmental management system sets environmental goals that address the significant environmental aspects and impacts the operation.
 It drives continual improvement of the organization's environmental performance.

+Yet, a study of [business leaders](https://www.ibm.com/thought-leadership/institute-business-value/report/esg-ultimatum) says:

+> - Executives cite inadequate data (41%) as a top barrier holding back Environmental, Social and Governance (ESG) progress.
+> - Only 4 in 10 surveyed consumers feel they have enough data to make environmentally sustainable purchasing (41%) or employment (37%) decisions.

 ## Use cases

 To identify, effectively manage and minimize the potential environmental impact of an organization's operations, companies are adopting environmental management system.
 It covers hardware product design, manufacturing, data centers, real estate operations, procurement, logistics, asset recovery services, and business services.